A true story

 My mother’s bounty was more than the earth could absorb.
 So she bore me and my siblings.
 My siblings were sickly and weak and soon sank into the earth.
 I, Gurnang, grew strong.

-I cut my way through the fruitful crumbling earth to Jillong, the big water where the brolgas and swans meet.
+I cut my way through the fruitful crumbling earth to Narrm Narrm, the big salt water where the black swans meet.
 It was hard work, and sometimes I tired and paused, but I am persistent.
-Winjeel sent me strength.
+Bunjil sent me strength.

 I surveyed my work.
 Jagged cliffs lined my course, their clay bound by the roots of sturdy beal, slender, singing sheoke, graceful yellow gum, fragrant wattle.